 Registration for Study Abroad

 All University at Buffalo students studying abroad through UB or any SUNY 4-year school (not community colleges), and non-SUNY students participating on a University at Buffalo Study Abroad or Exchange Program are registered through UB Study Abroad Programs for the academic credit hours to be earned during their studies abroad.
-University at Buffalo students electing to participate on non-SUNY study abroad programs are required to register through the UB Study Abroad office.
-Students will be registered for a zero-credit hour Overseas Programs (OPR) course for the semester(s) of their participation.
+University at Buffalo students electing to participate on non-SUNY study abroad programs are required to notify the UB Study Abroad office.
+These students will need to complete the Leave of Absence Form and submit it to the Registrar's Office.

 Grade and Credit Transfer

 We emphasize the importance of student academics on the study abroad program and expect all students to perform at their best academically while abroad.
 Outlined below are the ways in which grades and credits will be transferred from various study abroad programs.

 Course names, credit hours, and letter grades will be recorded directly on your official UB transcript.
 These grades will be averaged into your GPA.

 Your official UB transcript will indicate your participation on a SUNY-sponsored program abroad by listing the total credit hours earned and a pass/fail grade.
 A transcript supplement with course names, credit hours and letter grades will be added to your records.
 Grades are not averaged into your GPA.

 Participation on a two-year community college sponsored program requires your completion of the Leave of Absence Form through the Registrar's Office.
 You will register at the sponsoring campus.
 Credits earned abroad will be transferred to UB and are shown as transfer credits on your official UB transcript.
 An official transcript should be sent to UB’s Office of Admissions upon conclusion of the program.